 - Don’t straighten the knee on your front leg.

 The wrong technique can put undue pressure on your knees, hips and back, and damage your joints.
 Seek expert advice if you are unsure about anything.
+This can help you to optimise your Nordic walking technique.

 The right Nordic walking equipment